Cryptrality/backtester/docs/index.rst

-Simple Bot
+Cryptrality Backtest Engine
 ============

-A Fast backtesting engine
+A Fast backtesting engine, inspired by the  `Trality`_ code-editor

 .. toctree::